pa-tiq/botrick/README.md

 /image - requests an image from google images

-/video - youtube search
+/video - outube search

 /wolfram - simple search on wolfram alpha, returns a lot of stuff about pretty much anything

-/gif - gif search in Giphy
+/gif - gif search in giphy

 /more - next result after a /image, /video, /search, or /gif